sweattep/modern_quotes/README.md

 >physical activity has to be done 3–5 times/week and for at least 20 min to be effective and should involve aerobic, resistance exercises, or a combination of both

+>I want to show the world I'm a good person with a good heart.
+I want to help the people, just like my grandmother taught me.

 >Preventing weight gain and obesity, which are linked to increased cancer risk

 >There was no field.
 I just wanted to learn how to do something well.